nico0704/rl/tabular/README.md

 #### Configuration:
 - `EPISODES`: The number of episodes to train the agent.
 Default: 100000
 - `VISU_EPISODE`: The interval at which training progress is visualized (if visualization is enabled).
-Default: 1000
+Default: EPISODES / 10
 - `SAVE_Q_TABLE`: Whether to save the Q-Table after training.
 Default: True
 - `SAVE_Q_TABLE_PATH`: The path to save the Q-Table.
 Default: q_tables/qt_{EPISODES}.txt
 - `VISUALIZE_TRAINING`: Enable/disable visualization of the training process.
 Default: False